Nice to meet you.

 What I like about Workvivo:

-• I loved that Workvivo makes staying in the loop easy, and it’s great for fostering a sense of community within the workplace.
+• G2 users loved that Workvivo makes staying in the loop easy, and it’s great for fostering a sense of community within the workplace.

-• I feel like the user-friendly interface helps improve productivity by ensuring not too much time is spent on setting it up.
+• I also noticed multiple mentions of a user-friendly interface, which helps improve productivity by ensuring that not too much time is spent setting it up.

 What G2 users like about Workvivo: